Explore

 The Man in the Iron Mask review

-Posted : 11 years ago on 2 April 2013 02:45 (A review of The Man in the Iron Mask)
+Posted : 12 years, 1 month ago on 2 April 2013 02:45 (A review of The Man in the Iron Mask)

 Good, very good this new version of "the man in the iron mask", for me the best ever made.
 I guess a lot of blame for this lies with the star cast that is, the direction.
 A film that is more entertaining, the director manages slope having the viewer of the display continuously, no fluctuations throughout, achieving a total antención.
 More remarkable direction.
 As for the performances to say.
 Even the names of the protagonists themselves enough.
 John Malkovich, Depardiu Gerar, Jeremy Irons, are big stars who have already proved everything on film and here again show part of his great talent with impeccable performances only.
 The star, Leonardo DiCaprio, what about him.
 It's a movie star and his youth.
 Ised two roles in this film, which is very difficult considering that the two characters are twins, but makes the viewer realize at all times of who is who and why is not easy.
 The final film is very good, is a new adaptation of the famous book very well performed by all.
 A greeting.